This post may contain affiliate links – read our full disclosure

-Creamed honey has the same nutritional value of regular honey in its liquid form.
+Creamed honey has the same nutritional value of regular honey.
 In fact, that’s what it is – just regular honey that has changed form.

 And despite the name, it does not contain any dairy product.
 The important thing to remember is that: whipped, spun or creamed – it’s all the same honey product made by bees.

 Crystallized Honey is a Natural Process